 Cape Bolinao LighthouseIs it the second highest lighthouse in the Philippines next to the Cape Bojeador Lighthouse.
 The tower offers a fantastic view of the South China Sea.

 |There's a ruined house behind the lighthouse (we could only guess what happened)|

 |Magnificent and rewarding view from the lighthouse|

-Patar BeachWhite sand and calm water describes my experience of the Patar Beach.
-Though part of the beach is kind of rocky it's still overall good.
+Patar BeachWhite sand and calm water describe my experience of Patar Beach.
+Though part of the beach is rocky, it's still overall good.

 |Hello Clear Water!|

 |Sunset to end a fantastic day in Bolinao|